 The toilets appeared clean and all the door were lockable although one toilet in the ladies was sealed shut at the time of visiting so only one toilet was available.

-Ladies Toilet

-The decoration is the standard terracotta floor tiles and 6” white wall tiles with a two-tile alternate pink and white border at dado height and a single pink and white border at picture rail height.
+Ladies Toilet - The decoration is the standard terracotta floor tiles and 6” white wall tiles with a two-tile alternate pink and white border at dado height and a single pink and white border at picture rail height.
 Paintwork is in brown gloss.
 There should be two cubicles, the one we saw had a high-level cistern with pull chain and a porcelain toilet bowl with black plastic seat.
 There are two stainless steel basins with cold supply, one of which impedes access to the sealed off cubicle.
 The ladies’ toilet also contains the cleaners store, which is basically a cupboard.

-Disabled Toilet

-The decoration is as in the ladies but without any borders or colour variations.
+Disabled Toilet - The decoration is as in the ladies but without any borders or colour variations.
 The paintwork is again brown gloss.
 There is a porcelain bowl with black plastic seat and a low-level porcelain hand basin and appropriate mobility bars.

-Gents Toilet

-The decoration in the gents is identical to the disabled toilet, white tiles and brown gloss work.
+Gents Toilet - The decoration in the gents is identical to the disabled toilet, white tiles and brown gloss work.
 There is a single cubicle with a stainless-steel toilet bowl which had no seat, a concealed cistern, a stainless-steel urinal (which is functional but passed its best) and a stainless-steel hand basin.
 This toilet appeared more run down than the other two toilets in the block.